 let there be no mistake… this isn’t a typical sweet potato and most certainly isn’t a yam. the california sweetpotato council is calling this one “sweetpotato”, so its distinctive veggie has its own name.

-because my family loves traditional fish & chips, i wanted to use this sweetpotato to create a healthier, gluten-free and nutrient-rich version. i think the pilgrims would happily enjoy… we did.
+because my family loves traditional fish & chips, i wanted to use this sweetpotato to create a healthier, gluten-free and nutrient-rich version… new world fish & chips. i think the pilgrims would happily enjoy… we did.

 New World Fish & Chips